It’s all about Charlie

 school3

 Dad did not want to leave until we were able to leave a note for whoever owned the building now.
 He didn’t want to use any of the paper in the schoolhouse.
 One of my cousins found a receipt in her purse that was blank on the back, and we found a pen.
-Dad wrote a note of thanks and left it on the table.
+Dad wrote a note of thanks and left it on the table, along with some coins.

 When we got back into the car and began to drive away, Dad told us about his sixth birthday in mid-May and how he, and his older siblings Olga and Steve, got lost coming home from school.
 They had spied mushrooms off the path and went into the woods to pick them.
 Then they saw more, and more.
 And then they were lost.
 It was terrifying for three young kids to be lost in the wilderness like that with the very real possibility of being attacked by a bear or wolf.
 They wandered kilometers away from the school and home.